indomitableSwan/fiddler/README.md

 `cargo doc --open`, depending on whether or not you want to build docs for dependencies as well as `fiddler`.

 Since this is a learning crate, it may also be helpful to document private items.
 To do so, pass the option `--document-private-items` to `cargo doc`.

+# example

+We have a working demo of the Latin Shift Cipher; this is a very simple command line application that makes use of our public API.